open-feature/js-sdk/packages/nest/README.md

 }
 ```

-## Module aditional information
+## Module additional information

 ### Flag evaluation context injection

-Whenever a flag evaluation occurs, context can be provided with information like user e-mail, role, targeting key, etc in order to trigger specific evaluation rules or logic.
-The `OpenFeatureModule` provides a way to configure context for each request using the `contextFactory` option.
+Whenever a flag evaluation occurs, context can be provided with information like user e-mail, role, targeting key, etc, in order to trigger specific evaluation rules or logic.
+The `OpenFeatureModule` provides a way to configure the context for each request using the `contextFactory` option.
-The `contextFactory` is ran in a NestJS interceptor scope to configure the evaluation context and than it is used in every flag evaluation related to this request.
+The `contextFactory` is run in a NestJS interceptor scope to configure the evaluation context, and then it is used in every flag evaluation related to this request.
 By default, the interceptor is configured globally, but it can be changed by setting the `useGlobalInterceptor` to `false`.
-In this case, it is still possible to configure a `contextFactory` that can be injected into route, module or controller bound interceptors.
+In this case, it is still possible to configure a `contextFactory` that can be injected into route, module or controller-bound interceptors.